Episode 7: From Russia With Love

 Since independence, Kazakhstan has had a close but complicated relationship with its neighbor and former overlord.

 In 2019, when there was a change in government, Russia began to worry about Kazakhstan drifting out of its political orbit.
+Enter Jan Marcelek and the Minions.

-Russia's intelligence services brief Marcelek on their problem, and Marcelek gets to work engineering a potential solution with Rusev.
+Russia's intelligence services brief Marcelek on their problem, and Marcelek he gets to work engineering a potential solution with Rusev.

 On the agenda, putting pressure on the new Kazakh president, making things hard for him, close to home, literally, by even looking at ways to target his family.

 What Marcelek describes in a telegram message to Rusev as creative ways to make their lives miserable.
+Marcelec spitballs some ideas, ways he can spread some nasty rumors.

 Maybe a deep fake porn video of the son of the president?

 Also, a honey trap for the son when he is traveling in Europe could be a fun option.
+It sounds like these ideas are going down well in Moscow when Marcelek writes to Rusev,

-It sounds like these ideas are going down well in Moscow, when Marcelek writes to Rusev, The GRU guys are saying there'll be a drama in Kazakhstan if we publish this.
+The GRU guys are saying there'll be a drama in Kazakhstan if we publish this.

-To be clear, because this isn't immediately obvious, The messages show that the idea was to secretly create a problem and then offer a phony solution to it.
+To be clear, because this isn't immediately obvious, the messages show that the idea was to secretly create a problem and then offer a phony solution to it.

-To set up the President's son and then offer the President fake information about the people responsible.
+To set up the president's son and then offer the president fake information about the people responsible.

-To make the new Kazakh government think it still needed Russia's help and that Russia was a beneficent ally.
+Because the end goal here was to actually strengthen diplomatic relationships between between Russia and Kazakhstan, to make the new Kazakh government think it still needed Russia's help and that Russia was a beneficent ally.

-Thankfully for the President's son, Marcelec and Rusev eventually settle on a different course of action, an operation aimed at the Kazakh embassy in London, an operation that would actually require a lot of careful planning, four false trails to be laid, and a spectacular coup de téâtre at the end to really grab the Kazakh government's attention.
+Thankfully for the President's son, Marcelik and Rusev eventually settle on a different course of action, an operation aimed at the Kazakh embassy in London, an operation that would actually require a lot of careful planning.

 On paper, a really impressive piece of tradecraft, with a lot required to pull it off.
+At the centre of the plan is a protest outside the embassy.

-They discuss using drones to cover the embassy with 100 liters of pig's blood.
+But not just any protest, something really provocative.
+They discuss using drones to cover the embassy with 100 litres of pig's blood.

 They will make it look like the pig's blood has been sprayed by pro-democracy protesters.

-This seems to get the green light because Marcelec and Rusev go on to agree a budget before discussing details like how can the blood be diluted so that it can be effectively sprayed and how can it be mixed to glow at night?
+This seems to get the green light because Marcelek and Rusev go on to agree a budget before discussing details like how can the blood be diluted so that it can be effectively sprayed and how can it be mixed to glow at night?

+Rusev seems to be making progress.
 One of the minions has sent him videos of vials of blood.

 Rusev gets sent videos and photos from their covert reconnaissance.

-There's a whole hinterground that Marcelek, Rusev, and the Minions have worked on building out for the alleged perpetrators of this protest.
+It's not just this protest, though.
+There's a whole hinterground that Marcelek Rusev and the Minions have worked on building out for the alleged perpetrators of this protest.

 They've drawn up letters from this fake group to senior American and European politicians urging them to sanction Kazakhstan.